Miguel Rojas Player Props: Dodgers vs. Pirates

 Miguel Rojas At The Plate

-- Rojas has reached base via a hit in 31 games this season (of 59 played), and had multiple hits in 12 of those games.

-- In 59 games played this season, he has not hit a long ball.
+- In 60 games played this year, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.